Balancingrock/SecureSockets/README.md

 	- certified server operations
 	- certified server & certified clients
 	- multiple domain certificates (SNI) on a certified server
-- Builds for macOS, iOS, tvOS and Linux (Ubuntu, we used the Mint 19.3 distribution)
+- Builds for macOS, iOS, tvOS and Linux (Ubuntu, we used the Mint 19.3 distribution) (Reduced API for iOS and tvOS)

+__Note on iOS and tvOS usage__: While SecureSockets does build for these platforms, we ourselves have not used it on these platforms.
+Also we have no guidelines on how to integrate it into an iOS/tvOS project.
+In addition it will be necessary to cross-compile openSSL for these platforms, a task that is made easier by the script at [OpenSSL-for-iPhone](https://github.com/x2on/OpenSSL-for-iPhone).

+If you have used SecureSockets on iOS or tvOS, and are willing to share the process on how to do so, please let us know at: rien@balancingrock.nl.

 # Installation